Baranagar Municipality

-Baranagar Municipality is the civic body that governs Baranagar and its surrounding areas (Deshapriya Nagar, Bonhooghly, Sadhan Pally, Noapara, Palpara, Dunlop and Alambazar) in Barrackpore subdivision of North 24 Parganas district in West Bengal, India.
+Baranagar Municipality is the civic body that governs Baranagar areas (Alambazar, Bonhooghly, Noapara and Dunlop) in the Barrackpore subdivision of North 24 Parganas district in West Bengal, India.

 History

 Baranagar, an ancient region of artisan people, is situated adjacent to Kolkata Municipal Corporation (KMC).
 The place is situated on the bank of the river Hooghly.
 Portuguese colonies at first established their business camp here which was in existence till 1862.
 Portuguese settlement became the seat of a Dutch trading station and an important anchorage for Dutch shipping.
 The Dutch had homes here in the seventeenth century.
 There was a hog factory where about 3,000 hogs a year were slaughtered and salted for export.
 Later it became the centre for the extensive jute trade, manufacturing gunny bags.
 In 1795, it was ceded to the British.
 Constituted as the Municipality of "North Suburban" in 1869, the Municipality was renamed "Baranagar" in 1889.